Asset Type: Blogs

 In both scenarios, the resupply algorithm can still include patient-focused predictive supply to cover the needs of ongoing patients across the program.

 The definition of supply strategies becomes more complex if protocols include both pooled medication and protocol-specific kit types, or if the sourcing strategy varies between kit types, with some medication being locally sourced, and others sourced centrally.
-Thanks to their extensive experience in clinical inventory management, Calyx supply management experts understand and apply the best practices that help sponsors adapt to any requirements.
+Thanks to their extensive experience in clinical inventory management, Perceptive supply management experts understand and apply the best practices that help sponsors adapt to any requirements.

 Conclusion